OFCLeoS/unity-features-showcase/README.md

 # unity-feature-showcase
-Selected Unity systems and features developed across personal projects in C#.
+A collection of selected systems and features I have developed in Unity using C#, extracted from various personal projects.

+This repository is currently under construction.
+The code is being progressively reorganized and documented for standalone presentation.

+The repository does not contain a complete Unity project; scripts are provided primarily to demonstrate implementation and architecture.